Tiange999/Telling-Story-With-Data/dataviz.md

 [Please click here](wireframe.png)

 ## My solution:
 >Based on the feedback on ABtest, I decided to use data map to redesign the visualization.
 I used R to make it.
-Here is the code:
+Here is the code(data in excel format is uploaded under this folder as well):

 ```{r setup, include=FALSE}
 require(rgdal)